-As soon as possible, but before the end of the day the teacher shall submit to the principal or designee a written explanation of the basis for the student's removal from class.
+Within 12 hours of the incident, the teacher shall submit to the principal or designee a written explanation of the basis for the student's removal from class.

 C. Placement Determination

 The principal or designee has the authority and responsibility to make a determination regarding the student's placement and to implement the placement plan.